Transfer Learning of CATE with Kernel Ridge Regression: Problem Setup

-A KRR estimator aims to solve the following penalized least-squares problem and produce an estimator \(\hat{f}\):

 We refer to \(\lambda>0\) as the ridge regularizer.
-Because the solution depends only on the kernel evaluations \(\{K(u_i, u_j)\}\), one can efficiently compute the estimator by solving an equivalent finite-dimensional quadratic program \citep{wainwright2019high}.

-A primary challenge in KRR is selecting the regularizer \(\lambda\), as there is an inherent bias--variance trade-off.
-Thus, finding an appropriate value for \(\lambda\) is critical.
-We provide additional details and the closed-form solution of KRR in Section~\labelcref{section; groundwork}.
+By the representer theorem, the solution depends only on the kernel evaluations \(\{K(u_i, u_j)\}_{1\le i,j \le N}\), so \(\hat{f}\) can be computed via an equivalent finite-dimensional quadratic program \citep{wainwright2019high}.
+A primary challenge in KRR is selecting \(\lambda\) due to the inherent bias--variance trade-off.
+We provide additional details and the closed-form solution in Appendix~\labelcref{section: groundwork}.

 Before presenting our main algorithm, we describe a naive approach for CATE estimation, referred to as \emph{separate regression}.
-First, split the data \(\cD\) into the treated group \(\cD(a=1)\) and the control group \(\cD(a=0)\), where
+We split the data \(\cD\) into the treated group \(\cD(a=1)\) and the control group \(\cD(a=0)\), where